Rule Change: Completed

-This rule change request from ENGIE seeks to establish a tender for voluntary market making services in the national electricity market.
+This rule change request from ENGIE seeks to establish a market making service in the national electricity market.

-A market making arrangement would increase the opportunities for market participants to trade in electricity hedge contracts and to have greater visibility of wholesale contract prices.
+Market making arrangements aim to increase the opportunities for market participants to trade in electricity hedge contracts and to have greater visibility of wholesale contract prices.
 It can be voluntary or compulsory.

 The service is typically made available in less liquid markets so that retailers and other market participants always have an opportunity to buy and sell electricity futures contracts.
 This helps to increase market liquidity and support competition and confidence in the market as a whole.

 On 19 September 2019 the AEMC published a final determination not to make a rule.

 Two recent developments in relation to the contract market in the form of the market liquidity obligation which is part of the Retailer Reliability Obligation and the ASX market making scheme both commenced on 1 July 2019.
 These developments should increase contract market liquidity in the national electricity market.

 The Commission’s analysis has found that additional market making arrangements beyond the ASX and MLO initiatives are not likely to be efficient.
 On this basis, a rule to require additional market making services would not, or would not likely, contribute to the National Electricity Objective.

 - Liquidity across the NEM is generally healthy, although liquidity in South Australia is much lower than in other regions.

 - The structural characteristics of the South Australian market contribute to lower liquidity.
 The characteristics include limited firm generating capacity, a heavy reliance on gas for firming capacity, high penetration of renewables, low levels of demand, limited interconnection and high levels of vertical and horizontal integration which can reduce the broader availability of contracts.